baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 ![alt text][image1]

-I also wanted to view some of the sign data, so I added some logic in the notebook to parse the sign names CSV database, and then output 3 random samples of each sign from the training data with their associated text labels.
-See [Traffic_Sign_Classifier.html](https://github.com/dylanbrandtner/CarND-Traffic-Sign-Classifier-Project-Dylan/blob/master/Traffic_Sign_Classifier.html) for this visualization.
+In order to visualize the German Traffic Signs dataset, Random selected images with their associated lable.
+Please see [Traffic_Sign_Classifier_Baike.html](https://github.com/baikeshen/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier_Baike.html) for this visualization.

 ### Design and Test a Model Architecture

 #### Preprocessing

 ##### Greyscaling

-As a first step, I converted the images to grayscale.
-When examining the data above, I noticed several minor differences in lighting/brightness which I suspect may have influenced the training operation.
-Since color was not as important as the sign symbols themselves, it seemed like a good idea to remove color from the equation.

-Also, when reading the [successful study](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) of this same problem, which achieved 99.17% accuracy, they suggested grey scaling the data played a signficant part in their success.
+As a first step, I sticked to the color images, the shape of first layer to the original LeNet has to be changed from (5 , 5, 1 ,6) to (5, 5, 3, 6).
+Compared to converting the images to grayscale, there is no so much diffrence from the final results perspective, but the computation is much heavier.
+So I decided to give up color image and picked up the mothed of converting the images to gray.
+It helps to reduce training time.

 ##### Normalization

-As a last step, I normalized the image data so that the data has mean zero and equal variance.
-It seems this is a common image preprocessing step.
+Secondly, Normalizing the data to range (-1, 1).
+This is done by using XX_train=(xx_train-128)/128.
+As suggested in the lesson, this way is nice and easy to implement.
+Following this method, there is not wider distribution in the data and make it easier to train using a singular learning rate.

 #### Model architecture